imapp-pl/gas-cost-estimator/docs/gas-cost-estimator.md

 #### Measurement with dominant opcode

-The maximal `10%` of penalty is that not much.
-But still we want to know whether opcodes have equal contribution to this penalty.
+The maximal `10%` of penalty is not that much.
+But still, we want to know whether opcodes have an equal contribution to this penalty.
 For this we use programs where a given opcode dominates.

 For evmone, the penalty varies between `0.04` and `0.06`, with the exception to EXP, where the penalty is `0.09`.